How to Build Confidence When You Feel Behind in Life

 Feeling behind is often a story, not a fact.

-You don’t see the years people spent training when no one was watching.
-You don’t see the moments they struggled, doubted themselves, or wanted to quit.
-You only see the version of them that arrived.
+You don’t see the years people trained when no one was watching.
+You don’t see the doubt, the missed opportunities, the quiet setbacks.
+You only see the arrival.

 “There are so many more important things in your life.”